pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 Package updates are build automatically every day and directly ship to `testing binary repository`_ users.

-For `testing source repository`_ updates, Maintainers MUST:

-    * Avoid major version updates and ABI breakage and API changes
-    * Avoid new package merges

 RC Phase
 ========

 Package updates are build automatically every day and directly ship to `testing binary repository`_ users.

 At the end of RC phase `stable binary repository`_ is opened.
-Just before this release, package conflicts or unresolved package dependencies, installation and high severity bugs must be fixed.
+Just before this release, package conflicts or unresolved package dependencies, installation and high severity `tracker bugs`_ must be fixed.
 Until final is released, only high and urgent `tracker bugs`_ should be fixed.

+At beta and RC phases, for `testing source repository`_ updates, Maintainers MUST:

+    * Avoid major version updates and ABI breakage and API changes
+    * Avoid new package merges
+    * Follow `exception request`_ process for freeze Exceptions_.

 Stable Phase
 ============